giovapagano/giovapagano.github.io/_publications/2024-work-in-progress-visual-consistency.md

 ---
-title: "Visual Consistency in Populist Radical Right Campaigns: Strategic Communication in the Digital Age"
+title: "More Than Words: The Visual Rhetoric ofRadical Right Populism on Social Media"
 collection: publications
-category: workinprogress
+category: wip
-permalink: /publication/2024-work-in-progress-visual-consistency
+permalink: /publication/2024-wip-visual-consistency
-date: 2024-06-01
+date: 2024-05-01
-venue: "Work in progress"
+venue: "Conference paper"
-citation: "Pagano, G. Visual Consistency in Populist Radical Right Campaigns: Strategic Communication in the Digital Age.
-Work in progress, 2024."
+citation: "Pagano, G. Visual Consistency and Populist Radical Right Campaigns.
+Presented at ECPR 2024, APSA 2024."
+project: visual-politics
+conferences:
+  - "EPSA 2025 - LLM Workshop Talking to machines"
 ---

-An ongoing study on how populist radical right parties use visual communication more consistently than other parties, drawing on computer vision and embedding methods.
+An ongoing study investigating how populist radical right parties achieve distinct visual consistency in their social media campaigns.
+The paper combines computer vision, multimodal captioning, and topic modeling to identify the mechanisms—such as systematic bundling of visual themes—that underpin this consistency.